-I grew up from the age of five in Canada, and lived in Israel as a student at the Hebrew University, many years ago, and then in the US.
-More recently, over the last year, I have been living in Israel while studying at a Women’s Jewish studies program called Shviti in Jerusalem.
+I grew up from the age of five in Canada and lived in Israel as a student at the Hebrew University many years ago, and then in the US.
+Over the last year, I have been living in Israel while studying at a Women’s Jewish studies program called Shviti in Jerusalem.

 From the beginning of the month of Nissan, the month of the Passover/Pesach, every Jewish person and Jewish community begins preparations for the holiday by: